 2. Congenital hepatic fibrosis in autosomal recessive polycystic kidney disease

-Congenital hepatic fibrosis (CHF), the most common extra-renal manifestation of autosomal recessive polycystic kidney disease (ARPKD), is associated with excessive extracellular matrix deposition which encapsulates ductal plate cell-derived cysts.
-CHF is generally detected in perinatal period and is often fatal.
+Congenital hepatic fibrosis (CHF), the most common extra-renal manifestation of autosomal recessive polycystic kidney disease (ARPKD), is associated with excessive extracellular matrix accumulation which encapsulates cholangiocyte-derived cysts in the liver and renal tubule-derived cysts in the kidney.
+CHF is generally detected in the perinatal period and is often fatal.
 Infants who survive the perinatal period develop severe portal hypertension associated with the CHF around the progressively developing hepatic cysts.
-The precise mechanisms of hepatic cystogenesis and associated CHF are unknown.
+The precise mechanisms of hepatic cystogenesis, renal cystogenesis and associated CHF are unknown.
 In addition, therapeutic options for CHF/ARPKD are extremely limited and rely on combined kidney and liver transplant for patient survival.
 We use the polycystic kidney (PCK) rat model which harbors a mutation in a gene orthologous to the human PKHD1 gene for our studies.
-Mutation in the pck gene in the PCK rat recapitulates the human disease, making this a valuable tool for our research.
-Using this model, we are investigating the role of hepatic mast cells and the role of the Hippo kinase pathway in CHF/ARPKD.
+Mutation in this gene in the PCK rat recapitulates the human disease, making it a valuable tool for our research.
+Using this model, we, in collaboration with Dr. Udayan Apte, are investigating the role of hepatic mast cells and the role of the Hippo kinase pathway in CHF/ARPKD.

 (* indicates manuscripts for which I am corresponding author.)

 L. Jiang, P. Fang, J.L.
 Weemhoff, U. Apte, *M.T.
 Pritchard.
 Evidence for a 'pathogenic triumvirate in congenital hepatic fibrosis (CHF) in autosomal recessive polycystic kidney disease (ARPKD).
 Biomed Research International, in revision.